Pirates vs. Rockies Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 31 hits with 11 doubles, two home runs, 16 walks and 20 RBI.
-He's also stolen four bases.
+- Carlos Santana has put up 31 hits with 11 doubles, two home runs and 17 walks.
+He has driven in 20 runs with four stolen bases.

 Santana Recent Games